Executive Perspectives on Top Risks 2021 and 2030 - The Future of Work

 - Ability to compete with “born digital” and other competitors (10)

-Right now, executives are focused on the mechanics of preparing for the future of work as they attempt to guide their organization through digital transformation and the accelerating pace of change.
+Right now, executives are focused on the mechanics of preparing for the future of work as they attempt to guide their organisation through digital transformation and the accelerating pace of change.
 They know they need to upskill and reskill displaced workers to take on new job functions and fill talent gaps, and they are thinking about how to accomplish that amid numerous competing near- and longer-term priorities.

 The fact that such concerns are top of mind for executives in 2021, even as they continue to manage the immediate and overwhelming tasks of dealing with COVID-19-related challenges, is a strong indicator of the current criticality of work and talent challenges that will only increase over the next decade.